Full-Time Position – Building Families Program

 Program Marketing and contact with Referral Sources:

-- Identify and meet with appropriate community-based referral sources to make them aware of the service and explain process of referring families.
+- Identify and meet with appropriate community-based referral sources to make them aware of the service and explain the process of referring families.

 - Maintain ongoing contact with referral sources to foster positive, collaborative relationships.